nanoporetech/dorado/README.md

 AWS Benchmarks on Nvidia GPUs for Dorado 0.3.0 are available [here](https://aws.amazon.com/blogs/hpc/benchmarking-the-oxford-nanopore-technologies-basecallers-on-aws/).
 Please note: Dorado's basecalling speed is continuously improving, so these benchmarks may not reflect performance with the latest release.

-## Roadmap

-Dorado is Oxford Nanopore's recommended basecaller for offline basecalling.
-We are working on a number of features which we expect to release soon:

-1. Adapter trimming
-2. Custom barcode support
-3. Python API

 ## Performance tips

 1. For optimal performance, Dorado requires POD5 file input.
 Please [convert your .fast5 files](https://github.com/nanoporetech/pod5-file-format) before basecalling.